Flying into the Future

 July 07, 2021

 PAL used Subic International Airport as an alternative gateway to fly in more repatriating Filipinos.
 PR5683 from Dammam carried 297 returning OFWs and non-OFWs into Subic.
-PAL also operated international flights to Cebu, Clark, Laoag, Davao and Bohol (Panglao) from various points in the Middle East, U.S., Canada, Europe and all over Asia to bring more Filipinos home, as government-imposed limits restricted arrivals in Manila.
+PAL also operated international flights to Cebu, Clark, Laoag, Davao and Bohol (Panglao) from various points in the Middle East, U.S., Canada, Europe and all over Asia to bring more Filipinos home, -imposed limits restricted arrivals in Manila.

 July 15, 2021

-PAL operated a nonstop flight from Dhaka to Davao with A321neo aircraft, carrying 137 seafarers and their families home.
+PAL operated a nonstop flight from Dhaka to Davao with A321neo aircraft, carrying 137 seafarers and their home.
 PAL’s partnership with government and private sector entities led to repatriation flights in 2020 and 2021 from Barbados, Milan, Tunis, Algiers, Beirut, New Delhi, Dili (Timor Leste), Miami, London, Jeddah, Lahore and various other global points, providing a vital lifeline for Filipinos yearning to return home.

 July 28, 2021

-PAL flew members of the victorious Philippine Olympic team home to Manila, including Filipino weightlifter Hidilyn Diaz who successfully clinched the Philippines’ first Olympic gold medal in the 2020 Tokyo Olympics.
+PAL flew members of the victorious Philippine Olympic team home to Manila, including Filipino weightlifter Diaz who successfully clinched the Philippines’ first Olympic gold medal in the 2020 Tokyo Olympics.
 Diaz became PAL's first Forever Flyer, receiving 80,000 miles per year.

 August 02, 2021